This article aims at detailing the workflow and best practices to use Pix4D products for real estate purposes with a

 Pix4D Support Site provides a wealth of information with many articles in the knowledge base.

-Pix4D Forum allows to share experience and interact with the Support Team.
+Pix4D Community allows the users to share experience and interact with the Support Team.

-Parrot Customer Support also gives access to a personalized help.
+Parrot Customer Support also gives access to personalized help.

-The general workflow that is suggested consists in the following steps:
+The general workflow that is suggested consists of the following steps:

-1. Plan and fly a mission with Bebop 2 and Pix4Dcapture app.
+1. Plan and fly a mission with Bebop 2 and the Pix4Dcapture app.

-2. Transfer the images from the drone to the device and upload the mission to the cloud.
+2. Transfer the images from the drone to the device and upload the mission to Pix4Dcloud.

-3. Process on the cloud with default settings.
+3. Process on Pix4Dcloud with the applied default settings.

 4. Share, publish, export to 3rd party software or 3D print your 3D model.

 The Getting Started provides the basis for understanding the app: Pix4Dcapture - Getting Started (Android and iOS).
 It is recommended to carefully read the instructions before going to the field and starting the first flight.

 Different types of mission can be selected depending on the purpose of the mapping.
 For more information:(Android, iOS) Which type of mission to choose.
 For real estate applications, a simple grid mission combined with a circular mission would be a good option.

-There are three ways to upload the images to the cloud:
+There are three ways to upload the images to Pix4Dcloud:

 1. Through Pix4Dcapture: Synchronizing consists in generating the Pix4D project file (.p4d) on the mobile device and transferring the images from the drone.
-This can be done on the field right after the flight or later in the office: (Android) How to synchronize and upload the mission to the cloud (Android), (iOS) How to synchronize and upload a mission to the cloud (iOS).
-Then the mission can be uploaded to the cloud when Internet connection is available.
+This can be done on the field right after the flight or later in the office: How to synchronize and upload a mission to the cloud

-3. Through Pix4Dmodel desktop: How to upload project files from desktop to cloud.
+3. If a Pix4Dmapper license is also valid, through Pix4Dmapper: How to upload project files from Pix4Dmapper to Pix4Dcloud.
 Make sure to check the box Start Processing.

-Once the images are uploaded to the cloud, the processing starts automatically on Pix4D servers and a notification is send by email to confirm the status of the project.
+Once the images are uploaded to Pix4Dcloud, the processing starts automatically on Pix4D servers and a notification is sent by email to confirm the status of the project.
 When the processing is completed, a second email is sent with the direct link to access the project.

 The following instructions explain how to share the model and download the inputs or outputs: